Sfumato browser support and compatibility with other tooling.

 Note: Using nesting in your custom CSS works in the browsers supported by Sfumato.

-blocks in your components.
+If you're using Sfumato with these tools, for the best experience we recommend avoiding <style> blocks in your components.
 Just use utility classes in the markup, following the Sfumato pattern.